TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-wellsprings-of-vitality.md

 > small spectral orb floats in the centre of the room above them, thick snow
 > spilling out of it.

+If the characters enter the channel, read the following description:

+> At the bottom of the channel, below the ice, two thick veins of metal runs
+> through it.

+The bottom of the channel is **slippery ice** (DMG p110).

 The ice worshippers are chanting to open a small portal to the ice realm.
 They will accelerate their efforts if they are interrupted, aiming to open a smaller unstable portal.
 At the end of each round, check if the ice worshippers are